12tae12/12tae12/README.md

 #Hello
 ##This is 12Tae12
-This is th testing branch.
+This is the testing branch.
 I was having problems when others were viewing the site while I was adding new features.
 Now that is seperate until I have it all figured out!
 You can test the beta page here:

 <!-- # Hello -->